vrsperanza/CPY/README.md

 	Semicolons are implied from line breaks (lines must be marked to continue, not to break) Headers are interpreted from the sources and includes Can return multiple values from functions
-	While still being strongly typed (and just as fast as C++, for it is just a pre-compiler) variable types can be implied from equity or manually specified.
+	While still being statically typed (and just as fast as C++, for it is just a pre-compiler) variable types can be implied from equity or manually specified.
 	Sequenced style declarations have also been generalised to functions:
 		"int a, b" works inside function declarations